tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features/06/customizing-the-response.md

 ---
 layout: page
 category: codex
+section: Features and performance
 title: Customizing the response
+excerpt: Customizing the response
 ---

 When this plugin blocks a request, it behaves differently depending on the